-To put it basically, a VPN can help your privacy on the Internet by:
+To put it basically, a

 - Hide your ‘online fingerprint’ from corporations, hackers, and the government.

 - Encrypt your most important data at its most vulnerable time.